Sending Mail to an Offender

-As a family member or friend of an offender, your loved one is able to correspond with you, attorneys, courts, and other public officials and organizations by mail while they are incarcerated.
+As a family member or friend of an inmate, your loved one is able to correspond with you, attorneys, courts, and other public officials and organizations by mail while they are incarcerated.

 All correspondence must comply with the Virginia Department of Corrections (VADOC) procedures and not pose a threat to the facility’s security, violate any state or federal law, or violate any U.S. Postal Service regulation.
 View more details in Operating Procedure 803.1.